AcubeSAT/ecss-services/docs/src/Mainpage.rst

 To start using ECSS Services Library, see the `User Guide`_ and `Getting Started`_ documents.

-   **Doc Note** If we can implement user control.
-CubeSat Members will be alble to see the following links to the ecss standar but public user won't
+   **Doc Note** If the provided links have user control.
+CubeSat Members will be alble to see the ecss standar but public user won't.

 \*This standard is `provided in detail by ESA`_.
 The ECSS Services library is the utilization of this standar in C++.